blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 00000580.jpg: JPEG image data, baseline, precision 8, 257x1, components 1
 ```

-With ImHex we can use the Pattern fonctionnality to have better visibility on the file
+With ImHex we can use the Pattern fonctionnality to have better visibility on the file:
 File >> IMport >> Pattern file >>  jpeg.hexpat

 We can then navigate on the header with preloaded bookmarks and compare to the standard sections https://docs.fileformat.com/image/jpeg/ and https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format